guillemontecinos/maquinitas/README.md

 ## about

-i love synthesizers, drum machines and other operated instruments controlled via midi so i am building this library for using them creatively.
+maquinitas is a software library for controlling hardware instruments via midi.

-this is a project by [aarón montoya-moraga](http://montoyamoraga.io/).
+maquinitas is a project by [aarón montoya-moraga](http://montoyamoraga.io/).

 ## releases